 Our group leaders and facilitators work in health and mental health fields such as social work, counselling, psychology, art therapy and education.
 They come to Sheena’s Place to run their groups once or twice a week.
 Below is a list of facilitators who are currently facilitating groups at Sheena’s Place, listed in alphabetical order by first name.

 Please note: Our facilitators are contracted seasonally to run their groups and are not staff members of Sheena’s Place.
 As such, they do not work for Sheena’s Place outside of group hours and we are unable to provide their contact information to group participants.
 If you have questions for your facilitators, we encourage you to raise them during your group, if possible.
 Our staff team is also more than happy to support you and to answer questions.
-Please get in touch with our Registrars, Steve and Aglaia – their contact information can be found here.
+Please get in touch with our Registrars, Aglaia & Rhys – their contact information can be found here.

 Aglaia is sitting on a white couch and wearing grey.
 She's looking into the camera.